fieldtrip/website/workshop/meg-uk-2015/spm_stats.md

 To create 3D scalp-time images for each trial, the 2D representation of the scalp is created by projecting the sensor locations onto a plane, and then interpolating linearly between them onto a 32x32 pixel grid.
 This grid is then tiled across each timepoint.

-- Run MATLAB, make sure the root SPM folder is in your MATLAB path and write ‘spm eeg’ in the command line.
+- Run MATLAB, make sure the root SPM folder is in your MATLAB path and write 'spm eeg' in the command line.

-- Press the ‘Batch’ button and select the “SPM – M/EEG – Images – Convert2Images” option in the batch editor.
+- Press the 'Batch' button and select the “SPM – M/EEG – Images – Convert2Images” option in the batch editor.

 - For the input file, select the “PapMcbdspmeeg_run_01_sss.mat” file that contains every trial (i.e, before averaging), but with bad trials marked (owing to excessive EOG signals; see the manual chapter for more details).